2023 Most Popular Child Development & Psychology Master's Degree Schools in California

 Women make up 40% of the child development majors at the school.

 Stanford University came in at #6 in this year’s edition of the Most Popular Child Development & Psychology Master’s Degree Schools in California ranking.
-Stanford is a fairly large private not-for-profit school located in the suburb of Stanford.
+Stanford is a large private not-for-profit school located in the large suburb of Stanford.

-University of California - San Diego ranked #9 on this year’s Most Popular Child Development & Psychology Master’s Degree Schools in California list.
-UCSD is a fairly large public school located in the city of La Jolla.
+With a ranking of #9, University of California - San Diego did quite well on this year’s most popular schools for child development and psychology students working on their master’s degree.
+UCSD is a very large public school located in the city of La Jolla.

-California State University - San Bernardino ranked #10 on this year’s Most Popular Child Development & Psychology Master’s Degree Schools in California list.
-CSUSB is a large public school located in the city of San Bernardino.
+California State University - San Bernardino landed the #10 spot in the 2023 rankings for the most popular master’s degree child development and psychology programs.
+CSUSB is a fairly large public school located in the medium-sized city of San Bernardino.

 Women make up 67% of the child development majors at the school.